jnsgruk/concierge/README.md

     # (Optional): Channel from which to install LXD.
     channel: <channel>

+  # (Optional) LXD provider configuration.
+  google:
+    # (Optional) Enable or disable LXD.
+    enable: true | false
+    # (Optional) Whether or not to bootstrap a controller onto LXD.
+    bootstrap: true | false
+    # (Optional): File containing credentials for Google cloud.
+    # See below note on the credentials file format.
+    credentials-file: <path>

 # (Optional) Additional host configuration.
 host:
   # (Optional) List of apt packages to install on the host.